American Media says its reporting on Amazon's Bezos was lawful

 Bezos, the world’s richest man, and his wife announced last month that they were divorcing after 25 years of marriage.
 That same day, the National Enquirer touted it was publishing alleged intimate text messages between Bezos and Lauren Sanchez, a former television anchor whom he was said to be dating.

+On Friday, AMI said that at the time of Bezos’ allegations it was “in good faith negotiations to resolve all matters with him.”

+“In light of the nature of the allegations published by Mr. Bezos, the Board has convened and determined that it should promptly and thoroughly investigate the claims.
+Upon completion of that investigation, the Board will take whatever appropriate action is necessary,” it added.

-Bezos, Amazon and the newspaper he owns privately, the Washington Post, have all been targets of attacks on Twitter by U.S. President Donald Trump.
+Bezos, Amazon.com and the newspaper he owns privately, the Washington Post, have all been targets of attacks on Twitter by U.S. President Donald Trump.

-Reporting by Chris Sanders; Writing by Mohammad Zargham; Editing by Tim Ahmann and Nick Zieminski
+Reporting by Chris Sanders; Writing by Mohammad Zargham and Nick Zieminski; Editing by Tim Ahmann and Susan Thomas